 Finishing the project with new hardware (pulls, knobs, hinges) runs $1 to $100 per piece, with hinges costing about $1 to $25 per piece.

-In comparison, completely replacing old kitchen cabinets with new cabinets costs about:
+In comparison, completely replacing old kitchen cabinets with new ones costs about:

 - $187 to $279 per unit for stock cabinets without installation

 - $304 to $452 per unit for semi-custom cabinets without installation

 - $526 to $784 per unit for custom cabinets without installation

 How Do I Know If My Cabinets Are Good for Refacing?

 Refacing is feasible if your existing cabinet boxes are structurally sound and in good condition.
 Cabinets with water damage, warping, and broken frames are poor candidates.
 Particleboard cabinetry sometimes requires fasteners, in addition to adhesives, to ensure the veneer is secure.

 How Are They Installed?